-Notes to the Condensed Interim Consolidated Financial Statements (Unaudited) For the Three Months Ended December 31, 2019 and 2018 (Expressed in thousands of Canadian Dollars, except where noted)
+Notes to the Condensed Interim Consolidated Financial Statements (Unaudited) For the Nine Months Ended June 30, 2020 and 2019

-1. Nature of Operations and Going Concern
+Nature of Operations and Going Concern

-Columbus Gold Corp. (the "Company" or "Columbus Gold") was incorporated on May 14, 2003 under the laws of the Province of Saskatchewan, Canada and continued on to British Columbia, Canada on December 29, 2003.
+Orea Mining Corp. (the "Company" or "Orea") was incorporated on May 14, 2003 under the laws of the Province of Saskatchewan, Canada and continued on to British Columbia, Canada on December 29, 2003.
+On May 14, 2020, the Company changed its name from Columbus Gold Corp. to Orea Mining Corp.
 The Company is currently listed on the Toronto Stock Exchange (the "TSX" or "Exchange") and the OTCQX International.